 How will I find out the results of PLAR assessment?

 A letter will be issued to the candidate regarding the results of the PLAR assessment.
-If credit is awarded, you will receive an "exemption" for the challenged course.
+If credit is awarded, you will receive a "PLA" notation for the challenged course on your student record.
 If credit is not awarded, you are required to continue with the course as scheduled.

 What can I do if I am unsatisfied with the results of my PLAR assessment?

-If you are unsatisfied with the results of your PLAR assessment, you may complete and submit an Appeal Application within 30 days of the assessment results.
-The Appeal Committee will commence re-evaluation of your assessment accordingly.
+If you are unsatisfied with the results of your PLAR assessment, you may complete and submit an Appeal Application within 10 days of the assessment results.
+The Faculty’s Dean's Advisory Committee on Student Appeals (DACSA) will commence re-evaluation of your assessment accordingly.

-How many times can I challenge a didactic course or APPE?
+How many times can I challenge a didactic course or practicum?

-Students may not challenge a didactic course or APPE more than once.
+Students may not challenge a didactic course or practicum more than once.